 Do not allow people to smoke around your baby, especially in your home.
-Second-hand smoke increases the risk of infections (including ear infections), increases the risk of SIDS, and increases the risk of developing asthma.
+Second-hand smoke increases the risk of infections (including ear infections), SIDS, and developing asthma.
 Babies are at a higher risk of developing early heart disease if they are exposed to cigarette smoke in early childhood.